Common Artist Questions Answered, Episode III

 A: Well, two of the major keys to success in the art world are perseverance and determination.
+Any successful artist will tell you this.
 No matter how difficult things get, make it clear to everyone involved that you're here to stay and they'd better get used to it.
 Early in my career, I had a little saying-- "One hundred no's for every yes."
-And every time I experienced a setback, or someone told me to stop screwing around and get a real job, I redoubled my efforts to prove them wrong.
+Every time I experienced a setback, or someone told me to stop screwing around and get a real job, I redoubled my efforts to prove them wrong.
 And you know something?
 I did.
-That's one thing I love about the current economic situation-- the proverbial silver lining, as it were-- it challenges artists to prove themselves, to demonstrate the value of their art regardless of the circumstances, to go beyond, and to substitute complacency with resourcefulness, ingenuity and innovation.
-And here's the kicker-- America is still the greatest place on this planet to live if you're into creativity and freedom of expression.
-Use that privilege wisely and profit.
+That's one thing I love about adversity-- the proverbial silver lining, as it were-- tough times challenge artists to prove themselves, to be better than ever, to demonstrate the value of their art regardless of the circumstances, to go beyond, and to substitute discouragement with resourcefulness, ingenuity and innovation.
+As for tips and pointers, here's an article about Learning to Sell Art Like the Galleries and here's one on How to Sell Art Directly to Collectors.
+America is still the greatest place on this planet to live and work if you're into creativity and freedom of expression.
+Celebrate that privilege and profit.

-Q: I plan to go on the Internet, get the names of a couple hundred galleries in major cities around the world and then mail them postcards about my art.
+Q: I plan to search online, get the names of a couple hundred galleries in major cities around the world and email them about my art.
 Any suggestions?

 A: Yes.
 Forget it.
 Establish yourself locally and regionally before you go international.
-To begin with, no matter whom you approach, you have to have a reason, and "Hi, I'm an artist and here's a sample of my art" is not a reason.
-Target any prospective gallery individually and-- here's the important part-- explain how and why your art fits in with their agenda.
-Hint: It's not that they have walls and you want a show.
-In other words, your approach has to be about them, not about you.
+Galleries that show artists from outside their areas generally show them because they are already known and successful where they live.
+No matter what the circumstances, and regardless of who you approach, you at least have to have a specific reason and a plan, and "Hi, I'm an artist and I invite you to take a look at my art," or something similar, is not even close.
+Be exclusive in who you approach; don't carpet-bomb every gallery you can find in a particular city.
+Target each prospective gallery individually and-- here's the important part-- show that you know something about them, and talk about how and why your art is relevant to their agenda.
+Hint: It's not that they're a gallery and you want a show.
+In other words, your email has to be about them as much or even more than about you.
 If you demonstrate a good solid understanding of a gallery, their artists, the types of art they show, and their history, and make a case about why and where you belong in all of this, then you at least stand a chance of getting noticed.

-Q: I'm thinking about taking a course that teaches artists how to become better business people.
+Q: I'm thinking about taking a course by a successful business person that teaches artists how to become better business people.
 Is this a good idea?

 Q: When I contact a gallery, do I show them all of my art?

-A: No. You show them what you're doing now.
-And if necessary, based on their responses or questions about your work, maybe show them what led up to what you're doing now.
-Also make sure you have your art organized into groups or series or themes-- two or maybe three or four distinct categories at the most-- and that you can explain each one clearly and effectively.
-Showing too much or showing it in random order only confuses people-- even galleries, even you.
-Your purpose when interviewing at a gallery is twofold-- to demonstrate your talent as an artist, but even more so, to convince the gallery of the voracity of your mission, your intentions, and what you are trying to communicate and accomplish.
-That's at least as important as the quality of your art.
-Galleries respect a good story line, and they like artists who know where they're going.
+A: No. You show them what you're doing now and hopefully why it's relevant to them.
+If asked, based on their responses or questions about your work, then you can show them what led up to what you're doing now.
+Also make sure you have your recent work organized into groups or series or themes-- two or maybe three or four distinct categories at the most-- and that you can explain each one clearly and effectively.
+Showing too much or showing it all together or in random order only confuses people-- even galleries, even you.
+Your purpose when interviewing at a gallery is twofold-- to demonstrate your skills and vision as an artist, but even more so, to convince the gallery of the voracity of your mission, your intentions, what you are trying to communicate and accomplish, and how your art adds to the ongoing conversation.
+That's at least as important as the quality of the work.
+Galleries respect a good justification and narrative, and they like artists who have a good solid sense of where they're going.

 Q: I recently heard about an international art competition offering lots of prize money.
 They invite artists at all career levels to enter and participate.
 I'm just starting out and don't have much of a resume.
 Should I enter?